RajeevRanjan2015/Stack-Overflow-Developer-Survey-2019/README.md

 The objective of the analysis is centered around finding below questions:
  1. Which is the preffered programming language ?
  2. Which is the most used framework today?
- 3. Which country provides best salary ?
+ 3. which is the most used tool by the data science professionals?
  4. How about the chances of finding jobs when any non-developer moves to developing field?
+ 5. Which country provides best salary ?

 #### The answer to above mentioned questions are explored keeping Data Science & Machine Learning specialist in mind.